 Class: IntExpr

 A class that represents an integer expression in the model.
-The expression may depend on a value of a variable (or variables) and so the value of the expression is not known until a solution is found.
+The expression may depend on the value of a variable (or variables), so the value of the expression is not known until a solution is found.
 The value must be in the range IntVarMin to IntVarMax.

 let model = new CP.Model();